Transforming residual streams into high grade lactic acid using mixed cultures

 Korte omschrijving

-Project management will be performed by Nature's Principles The activities that will be performed in this study are 1.
+The activities that will be performed in this study are: 1.
 A literature study on the production of lactic acid using six feedstocks through fermentation will be executed by Nature's Principles 2.
 Developing a cost effective additives for stimulating the lactic acid production executed by Nature's Principles and supported by Swinkels 3.
 Develop a lab-scale screening method for feedstock performance testing using the 6 feedstocks executed by Nature's Principles hosted by WFBR (see section 3) and Planet B.io.
 4. Make a techno economic assessment (TEA) for production of lactic acid to evaluate different feedstocks used at 10-50 kton scale performed by Transition Hero and supported by Nature's Principles 5.
 Develop a cost effective method to liberate sugars from 2G feedstocks performed by WFBR 6.
 Supply on spec 2nd generation glucose from cellulose and simultaneous saccharification and fermentation performed by Recell.
-7. Life cycle analysis of using the 2G feedstocks for lactic acid production performed by DSM and supported by Nature's Principles.
+7. Life cycle analysis of using the 2G feedstocks for lactic acid production performed by a competent partner and supported by Nature's Principles.
 8. Reporting and evaluation

 Resultaat